Darshanhub/self-driving-car-ros2/README.md

 This project has been tested using `Ubuntu 22.04`, `ROS 2 Humble`, and the `Webots` simulation environment.
 Please ensure that your system meets these requirements.

+- For a step-by-step walkthrough (ROS install, Webots, Python virtual environment, debugging tools) read `SETUP.md`.
+It also explains where to drop nuScenes/Waymo/Argo datasets and pretrained weights once you have them.
+- To provision the Python environment quickly, run `scripts/setup_python_env.sh` (after `chmod +x`) which installs the packages listed in `requirements.txt` into `.venv/` by default.

 - First, install the `webots_ros2` packages on your system and verify that the `webots_ros2_tesla` package is functioning correctly.

 - Next, load the packages from the `ros2-packages` directory into the `ros2_ws/src` folder.